SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 * **Total Hits**; shows the total number of hits the site had in the last seven days.
 * **Visitors**; shows the total number of unique visitors to the site.
 * **Size**; shows the total size of the site.
-* **Last Content Modified**; shows the date the site was last modified on.
+* **Last Content Modified**; shows the date the site was last modified.

-For detailed insight into data about a specific site, click on the Site Name.
+For a detailed insight into data about a specific site, click on the Site Name.
-  * The page that opens will show tiles with the sites General Info, Overview, Content, Permissions, Site Activity, User Activity, Documents Activity, and Pages Activity.
+  * The page that opens will show tiles with the site's General Info, Overview, Content, Permissions, Site Activity, User Activity, Documents Activity, and Pages Activity.

-The analytics can show data from the last 7 days, 14 days, 30 days or a chosen custom date period.
+The analytics can show data from the last seven days, 14 days, 30 days or a chosen custom date period.

 ## Site Structure Report